OUR BOARD OF DIRECTORS

 Wayne Vicknair is a lifelong resident of the New Orleans area.
 After obtaining his Master of Science Degree in Industrial/Organizational Psychology from Radford University in Virginia, he was Senior Vice President of Compensation and Benefits for a major bank in Louisiana.
 In 1995, he founded Creative Compensation Solutions, Inc., a management consulting firm.
 His clients included several non-profit organizations.
 He also served on the Board of Directors for two non-profit organizations.
 Wayne retired at the end of 2017.

 Wayne began his meditation practice to supplement other personal recovery goals.
-He attended his first retreat at Flowering Lotus Meditation and Retreat Center in 2014.
+He attended his first retreat at Flowering Lotus Meditation in 2014.
 Wayne loves the diversity of participants that attend Flowering Lotus retreats.
 On January 1, 2016 Wayne received the Five Mindfulness Trainings at Magnolia Grove Monastery founded by Thich Nhat Hanh in Batesville, MS. and was given the dharma name “Loving New Me of the Heart”.
 He has continued to find peace and serenity through his daily meditation practice.

 Reba Capers rejoined the Flowering Lotus Board in May, 2019.
 An early supporter of Flowering Lotus, she had served on the Board for many years before resigning in September 2018.
 She serves as Program Director, coordinating teachers for weekend residential retreats and structuring other offerings such as seminars; non-residential retreats; and programs designed to bring the dharma to targeted groups, such as the LGBT community; people in broken relationships; justice-involved and incarcerated people; and similar groups.